Frustrated at the number of different substrates available for your ball python?

 This might seem like a long time and that the enclosure will become very dirty if you wait that long, but this assumes you spot clean daily.

-Ball pythons only release waste once or twice a week, and you should definitely clean up as soon as you notice any waste.
+Ball pythons only poop once every 10 days to two weeks, and you should definitely clean up as soon as you notice any waste.
 But apart from the affected bedding, you can leave the rest undisturbed.

 That said, if it starts looking really gnarly, go ahead and swap it out sooner.